-These gifts and inheritances are not limited to cash money, but the total value must be \$10,000 or more and the FU must have actually received it in the last 2 years.
-Notice that W124 allows a response of [9997-NOT YET RECEIVED] to the question of what year it was received.
+These gifts and inheritances include insurance payouts but are not limited to cash money.
+The total value must be \$10,000 or more and the FU must have actually received it in the last 2 years.

+Notice that W124a allows a response of [7-NOT YET RECEIVED] to the question of what year it was received.
 We don't want to ask W125 - W127 about these future amounts, but we also do not want to lose a second or third mention that the FU has received.
 So we allow R to tell us about these future assets, but do not ask the amounts even if R knows them.

-If all mentions are gifts or inheritances [9997-NOT YET RECEIVED], go back to W123 and ENTER [5-NO].
+If all mentions are gifts or inheritances [7-NOT YET RECEIVED], go back to W123 and ENTER [5-NO].